 RI senators pass bill demanding all 38 Studios records

-Attorney General Peter Kilmartin says he is ''greatly concerned'' about setting a precedent in releasing sensitive court records.
+Democratic Attorney General Peter Kilmartin has opposed the efforts to make the records public, saying he is concerned about setting a precedent in releasing secret grand jury records.

 No criminal charges were brought after the grand jury concluded its work, and Kilmartin's office has said there was not enough evidence to ask the grand jury to return charges.

 Schilling struck a deal in 2010 to move his company from Massachusetts to Rhode Island in exchange for a $75 million loan guarantee.
 Less than two years after the move, 38 Studios ran out of money and went bankrupt.

 The state sued several people and companies involved in the deal and received about $61 million in settlements.

 Schilling, who also played for the Baltimore Orioles, the Houston Astros, the Philadelphia Phillies and the Arizona Diamondbacks before ending his career with Boston in 2007, has said 38 Studios fully disclosed its financial condition to the state.